The IETF has FINALLY published TLS 1.3 as RFC 8446

-The wait is finally over – IETF has approved TLS 1.3
+The wait is finally over – IETF has published TLS 1.3

 After four years, 28 drafts, tons of middleboxes, and some last-minute guest-appearances; the road to making TLS 1.3 a web standard was nothing less than a soap opera.
-But finally, the IETF (Internet Engineering Task Force) has given its approval to TLS 1.3.
+But finally, the IETF (Internet Engineering Task Force) has given its approval to the new standard.

-The standard was approved in the task force’s meeting in London last week.
+It was approved in the task force’s meeting in London last week (Spring ’18).
 Many weren’t expecting TLS 1.3 to get approved considering the last-minute “concerns” raised by the banking industry as well as some other groups.
-Ignoring all these calls, the IETF has passed the 28th draft of TLS 1.3.
+But, ignoring those calls, the IETF passed the 28th draft of TLS 1.3, anyway.
+[Update: The new standard was published as RFC 8446 on 8/10/18]

 What is TLS 1.3?